Fact checkedFact Checked

 Manage Your Stress

 Busy schedules often come with numerous responsibilities.
 These in turn can cause stress.
-Weight loss varies from person to person and situation to situation.
+The weight loss journey varies from person to person and situation to situation.
 Short-term stress may not impact your desire to lose weight but over time, stress can affect your weight in two ways.
 Either you binge on unhealthy food which can interfere with fat burning and cause weight gain or you skip meals which can cause you to lose weight but often come with unwanted side effects such as tension headaches, indigestion, fatigue, and even reduced sex drive.

 Although you may want to relieve your stress by electronic binging and checking social media, a survey done by the American Psychological Association[5] has shown that constantly checking your computers, cell phones, and tablets can actually cause you more stress.
 Limit their use.